 When publishing LinkedIn articles (and blog posts for that matter) your image, headline and what you write about are equally as important.
 I encourage you to take the time it takes to do all 3 of these features well!
 You can also embed video, images and links within your LinkedIn article and LinkedIn will automatically save as you write and edit.
 Be careful if you get an ‘oops’ message as this means LinkedIn has not saved recent changes.
 When this happens I close down the window and open a new window and re-enter the draft.
 To do this you need to click on ‘Write an Article’ once again and then click on the ‘More’ button to view drafts.
 I know many people who already publish on LinkedIn found the draft feature difficult to locate with the re-design.You can either publish your post or save it as a draft for later.
 With the re-design you can still write drafts and return to them when you are ready to publish.

 You won’t have the option to preview your content prior to publishing.
 Your article draft shows you how the published version will look.
 You can now send a link to others to view the draft, before publishing your LinkedIn article.

 5. Click the Publish button in the top right of the page.

 Frequency of Publishing LinkedIn Articles

 My approach is based on a content marketing strategy, which I adopt to ensure I provide content that is valuable for my business community.
-I tend to post on LinkedIn every 3-4 weeks and via my website blog every week.
-Blog posts and LinkedIn Pulse posts are part of an overall content plan and should be well thought out in terms of what you want to be known for and who you are trying to influence.
+I tend to post on LinkedIn every 3-4 weeks (sometimes less, if an article is doing well) and via my website blog every 1-2 weeks.
+Blog posts and LinkedIn Pulse articles are part of an overall content plan and should be well thought out in terms of what you want to be known for and who you are trying to influence.